-- To select a pattern, press the corresponding key switch MIDI note or click on the pattern you wish to use. - To play a pattern, play chords on your MIDI keyboard.
+- To select a pattern, press the corresponding keyswitch MIDI note or click on the pattern you wish to use. - To play a pattern, play chords on your MIDI keyboard.
 After releasing the keys, playback will be stopped within a specified note duration (see the Latch Mode section in The Playback Page).
 By default, each pattern comes with a set of suitable voicings.
-To deactivate the voicing feature, choose "As played" in the voicing drop-down menu for the respective pattern slot. - To stop the playback, either trigger one of the three endings (see section Playing Endings and Slides) via keyswitch or release all keys on your keyboard. - To load a different pattern into a slot, click on the magnifier icon in the current slot.
+To deactivate the voicing feature, choose As played in the voicing drop-down menu for the respective pattern slot.
+If you want to permanently stick to the As played mode for all patterns and songs, select OFF from the menu. - To stop the playback, either trigger one of the three endings (see section Playing Endings and Slides) via keyswitch or release all keys on your keyboard. - To load a different pattern into a slot, click on the magnifier icon in the current slot.
 This will open the pattern browser (see section The Pattern Browser). - To cycle through all available patterns within one slot, click on the little left or right arrow buttons in the current slot. - To remove a pattern (i.e. clear a slot), [Alt] + click on a slot.